 Additions or Corrections

-If you feel this article on kayak fishing tips for beginners is missing key information or needs any corrections made.
+If you feel this article is missing key information or needs any corrections made.
 Then please let us know by emailing our team at email@example.com with specific details in the email.
 There are more key safety ideas that you can look into, these 15 tips will get you started.
 Your skills and awareness will improve with experience, so get out there, stay safe and learn of others.